offbytes/offbytes.github.com/_posts/2012-12-29-emacs-config-again.md

 I'm going to put here code for selecting packages to be installed with package.el at first execution of Emacs, but we'll see.

-That's all.
-My whole configuration will be soon available at github.
+My whole configuration is available at [github](https://github.com/mrroman/emacs-config).